 Children may develop symptoms of mental illness.
 Chances are high that the children may be detached from social, educational, and cultural fields.

-Children may also develop a timid, shy, cowardice, and unpleasant personality.
+Children may also develop a timid, shy, cowardly, and unpleasant personality.

-Due to nuclear families, adolescents do not have anyone from Dada-Dadi, Chacha-Chachi, Bua-Fufa, etc to support.
+- Due to nuclear families, adolescents do not have anyone from Dada-Dadi, Chacha-Chachi, Bua-Fufa, etc to support them.

-Hence in the nuclear family, there are fewer chances to get together and interacting with the members of the family.
+- Hence in the nuclear family, there are fewer chances to get together and interact with the members of the family.

-Permissiveness is a situation in which behaviors that some people may disapprove of is allowed.
+Permissiveness is a situation in which behaviors that some people may disapprove of are allowed.

 Rapid industrialization and urbanization, have forced parents to engage in service.